riteshsoni10/docker_compose_project/README.md

 The each component in the project has its own purpose.

 #### Nginx Server

 The Nginx Server is used to distribute the load equally  among the Application Servers.
 The nginx_server container is configured to receive the traffic from external world.
-The nginx_server container is deployed in seperate network.The container is launched with two network interfaces i.e.; application_external_network and application_internal_network.
+The nginx_server container is deployed in seperate network.The container is launched with two network interfaces i.e.; application_external_network and application_internal_network to enable connectivity from outside world and with the node_js_application containers.

 Docker command
 ```